 - Apply for a Texas driver’s license at the Texas Department of Public Safety within 90 days of your move.

 - Update your car insurance policy with your new address.
-Use this time to shop for a better policy and make sure this is done prior to registering your vehicles.
+Use this time to shop for a better policy and make sure this is done before registering your vehicles.

 - Register your vehicles at Bexar County Registration & Titling within 30 days of your move.

-- Register to vote in Bexar County at least 30 days prior to upcoming elections after you can prove residency.
+- Register to vote in Bexar County at least 30 days before upcoming elections after you can prove residency.

 - Find a Life Storage location near you to store excess belongings during your relocation.

 Are there any San Antonio features we forgot to mention?
 Why do you love living in San Antonio?
 Let us know in the comment section below!